wilfredlopez/mongoose-dataloader-generator/README.md

 # mongoose-dataloader-generator

+Abstract class that provided properly typed interfaces in order to create Dataloaders in one shot.

-#### Takes a mongoose.Model array and creates dataloaders for each model.
+Takes an array of mongoose models `(mongoose.Model)[]` and creates dataloaders for each model. \*see examples.

 ## Install